Shared Content Block:

 News feed -- crop images to square

 Colorectal cancer is a highly common cancer type that forms in the cells of the colon and rectum, which make up the large intestine or gastrointestinal tract, where liquid waste is converted into formed stool.
-Colorectal cancer is also known as colon cancer and rectal cancer; these are grouped together because of their common characteristics, symptoms and treatments.
+Colorectal cancer is also known as colon cancer and rectal cancer; these are grouped together because of their common characteristics, symptoms, and treatments.

 Colorectal cancers grow slowly, most commonly starting as growths, or polyps, on the tissue lining the colon or rectum.
 Some polyps can turn into cancer eventually, over time, but not all polyps become cancer.

-Over time, polyps can grow into the wall of the colon or rectum, growing outward through the layers, eventually growing into blood vessels or lymph vessels.
+Over time, polyps can grow into the wall of the colon or rectum, growing outward through the layers, and eventually growing into blood vessels or lymph vessels.
 The stage of colorectal cancer is determined by how deeply it penetrates the colon or rectum wall and if it has spread beyond the gastrointestinal tract.

 According to the American Cancer Society, colorectal cancers are the third most common type of cancer in the United States.
-More than 149,000 people are diagnosed with colorectal cancer each year.
-In Colorado, there are an estimated 2,100 new cases of colorectal cancer each year.
+More than 152,810 people are diagnosed with colorectal cancer each year.
+In Colorado, there are an estimated 2,130 new cases of colorectal cancer each year.

 Colorectal cancer is preventable and highly curable when diagnosed and treated early.